 Algebra: abelian groups, subgroups, and quotient (factor) groups.

 - Chain complexes, cycles, boundaries, and homology groups.
 Polyhedra, triangulations, and simplicial homology groups of topological spaces.
-Betti numbers and Euler characteristic.
+Betti numbers and the Euler characteristic.
 Homology groups of classical surfaces: sphere, torus, Klein bottle, projective plane.

 - Cell spaces or CW-complexes.
 Cell chains, cycles, boundaries, and incidence coefficients.
 Cell homology groups and their coincidence with simplicial homology groups (without proof).
 Examples: multidimensional spheres, tori and projective spaces.